Sigmod2022ReproFigaro/figaro/README.md

  where /local/scratch/Sigmod2022Repro has sufficient disk space.
 - Then run: ./repro.sh and follow the instructions as the script asks:
     1. The script will create a new docker container with docker local paths pointing to DUMP_PATH, DATA_PATH and POSTGRES_PATH (specified in the previous three variables).
-    2. The script will then create a new root in the docker container: zivanovic and the password specified on the prompt (PASSWORD).
+    2. The script will then create a new root in the docker container: zivanovic.
     3. Then the libraries will be installed in the docker container using library_setup.sh.
-At certain points the installation will require PASSWORD.
     4. Experiments will be run as a script run_experiments.sh:
         1. Cloning reproducibility repository to the docker container.
         2. Setting up environments.